 2. Choose a subject in which to specialize

-Furthermore, you should choose a subject to specialize, in and begin gaining expertise in that area.
+Furthermore, you should choose a subject to specialize in and gain expertise in.

-Also, you should develop your knowledge and skills by enrolling in internship programs during your undergraduate years, which gives you much-needed experience.
+Also, you should develop your knowledge and skills by enrolling in internship programs during your undergraduate years, which will give you much-needed experience.

 3. Earn a graduate degree